Condensed Interior-Point Methods for Scalable Nonlinear Programming on GPUs: Primal-dual interior-point method

-Note that we have added additional regularization terms $\delta_w \geq 0 $ and $\delta_c \geq 0$ in \eqref{eq:kkt:augmented}, to ensure the matrix is invertible.
-Without the regularization terms in \eqref{eq:kkt:augmented}, the augmented KKT system is non-singular if and only if the Jacobian $J = $ is full row-rank and the matrix $ $ projected onto the null-space of the Jacobian $J$ is positive-definite~\cite{benzi2005numerical}.
-The condition is satisfied if the inertia (defined as the respective numbers of positive, negative and zero eigenvalues) of the matrix~\eqref{eq:kkt:augmented} is $(n + m_i, m_i + m_e, 0)$.
-We use the inertia-controlling method introduced in \cite{wachter2006implementation} to regularize the augmented matrix by adding multiple of the identity on the diagonal of \eqref{eq:kkt:augmented} if the inertia is not equal to $(n+m_i, m_e+m_i, 0)$.
+Note that we have added regularization terms $\delta_w \geq 0$ and $\delta_c \geq 0$ in \eqref{eq:kkt:augmented} to ensure that the matrix is invertible.
+Without these terms, the augmented KKT system is non-singular if and only if the Jacobian $J = $ has full row rank and the matrix $ $ projected onto the null-space of the Jacobian $J$ is definite~\cite{benzi2005numerical}.
+The condition is satisfied if the inertia (the numbers of positive, negative and zero eigenvalues) of the matrix~\eqref{eq:kkt:augmented} is $(n + m_i, m_i + m_e, 0)$.
+We use the inertia-controlling method introduced in \cite[Section 3.1]{wachter2006implementation} to regularize the augmented matrix by adding multiple of the identity on the diagonal of \eqref{eq:kkt:augmented} if the inertia is not equal to $(n+m_i, m_e+m_i, 0)$.

-As a consequence, the system \eqref{eq:kkt:augmented} is usually factorized using an inertia-revealing \lblt factorization~\cite{duff1983multifrontal}.
-Krylov methods are often not competitive when solving~\eqref{eq:kkt:augmented}, as the block diagonal terms $D_x$ and $D_s$ are getting increasingly ill-conditioned near the solution.
-Their use in IPM has been limited in linear and convex quadratic programming \cite{gondzio-2012} (when paired with a suitable preconditioner).
-We also refer to \cite{cao2016augmented} for an efficient implementation of a preconditioned conjugate gradient on GPU, for solving the Newton step arising in an augmented Lagrangian interior-point approach.
+As a result, the system \eqref{eq:kkt:augmented} is usually factorized using an inertia-revealing \lblt factorization~\cite{duff1983multifrontal}.
+Krylov methods are often not competitive for solving~\eqref{eq:kkt:augmented}, because the block diagonal terms $D_s$ become increasingly ill-conditioned near the solution.
+Their use in the IPM has been limited to linear and convex quadratic programming \cite{gondzio-2012} when paired with a suitable preconditioner.
+We also refer to \cite{cao2016augmented} for an efficient implementation of a preconditioned conjugate gradient on GPU for solving the Newton step in an augmented Lagrangian interior-point approach.

-\paragraph{Condensed KKT system.} The $4 \times 4$ KKT system \eqref{eq:kkt:augmented} can be further reduced down to a $2 \times 2$ system by eliminating the two blocks $(d_s, d_z)$ associated to the inequality constraints.
+\paragraph{Condensed KKT system.} The $4 \times 4$ KKT system \eqref{eq:kkt:augmented} can be further reduced to a $2 \times 2$ system by eliminating the two blocks $(d_s, d_z)$ associated with the inequality constraints.
 The resulting system is called the \emph{condensed KKT system}: